Kjell Alseth

-Kjell Alseth (born 15 August 1960 in Stjørdal) is a Norwegian Football referee.
+Kjell Alseth (born 15 August 1960 in Stjørdal Municipality) is a Norwegian Football referee.
 He represents Stjørdals/Blink.
 Alseth debuted as referee in Tippeligaen 18 August 1996 in Skeid's 3–1 victory against Stabæk.
 He has (pr 28 June 2007 refereed 153 Norwegian football matches.
 He has formerly been a UEFA official, and is known to have served as a referee in FIFA matches in 2002.